IDAES/idaes-pse/docs_rst/developer/devsw.rst

 Code Review Procedures
 ^^^^^^^^^^^^^^^^^^^^^^

-.. note:: “It’s a simple 3-step process.
+*“It’s a simple 3-step process.
 Step one: Fix!
 Step two: It!
 Step three:
-Fix it!” -- Oscar Rogers (Kenan Thompson), Saturday Night Live, 2/2009
+Fix it!” -- Oscar Rogers (Kenan Thompson), Saturday Night Live, 2/2009*

 Code review is the last line of defense between a mistake that the IDAES team will see and a mistake the whole world will see.
 In the case of